braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 ## Purchases / Revenue Tracking

-Using our purchase methods to record in-app purchases establishes the Life-time Value(LTV) for each individual user profile.
+Using our purchase methods to record in-app purchases establishes the Lifetime Value(LTV) for each individual user profile.
 This data is viewable within our revenue page in time-series.

 | Segmentation Options | Dropdown Filter | Input Options |
 | ---------------------| --------------- | ------------- |